End user privacy

 - where the processing is in our legitimate interests (which include the purposes listed, above); or

 - if we otherwise have your consent.

-What do we do with the data we collect?
+What do we do with the data we process?

-We analyze and contextualize the data provided by the Partners for purposes of providing accurate location intelligence to our clients.
-This location intelligence can be used for advertising, audience segmentation, people-based movement analytics, improving business decision making by better understanding of customer movement patterns, assisting municipalities in urban planning by enhanced understanding of movement patterns, and similar purposes that utilize location as a tool.
-The data may also be used for the purpose of improving and analyzing the various services provided by us.
+We analyze and contextualize the data provided by the Partners for purposes of providing accurate geospatial products to our clients.
+These products can be used for advertising, audience segmentation, people-based movement analytics, improving business decision making by better understanding of customer movement patterns, assisting municipalities in urban planning by enhanced understanding of movement patterns, and similar purposes that utilize location as a tool.

-In what ways can I control the Data collected?
+In what ways can I control the Data processed?

 a. iOS (Apple)

 Instructions on how to control location settings can be found here:

 Instructions on how to limit add tracking can be found here: